Skip to content

 }

-Alternatively, for MSBuild-based projects (.vcxproj), you can use compiledb-vs or catter to generate the compilation database.
+For MSBuild projects (.vcxproj), use catter to generate the compilation database.

 Makefile